Skip to content

 Wildflowers and blossom

 Blackthorn and willow trees offer a welcome burst of colour in springtime as they start to flower.
 You can also see blossom on the pear trees by the bridge in Batheaston.
-From spring the meadows start to come alive with marsh-marigolds and cuckoo flowers, and in the summer months the fields are dappled with wildflowers such as purple loosestrife and other wetland loving plants.
-In the coming years the diversity of wildflowers will improve as new seed is sown across the meadows.
+From spring the Meadows start to come alive with marsh-marigolds and cuckoo flowers, and in the summer months the fields are dappled with wildflowers such as purple loosestrife and other wetland loving plants.
+In the coming years the diversity of wildflowers will improve as new seed is sown across the Meadows.

-Wildlife spotting in the meadows
+Wildlife spotting on the Meadows

 Home to many bats, birds and butterflies, the meadows provide an opportunity to spend time in nature.
 Hedgerows provide navigation routes for bats and have recently been planted with new trees and grassland seed mix to provide homes for pollinators and breeding sites for birds.
 We’ll be conducting butterfly surveys in the summer months to monitor the number of species already present in the meadows and to see how this changes over time.